albertopoljak/Licensy/README.md

 For any other questions/help/suggestions/anything call `!support` and join the support server :)

-You can also join it from this github page, click on the icon at the top of this readme.
+You can also join it from this Github page, click on the icon at the top of this readme.

 ## Permissions needed

-Note that even if bot has all of these permission he might still not be able to manage some roles:
+Note that even if bot has all of these permissions he might still not be able to manage some roles:

-- Remember that bots role has to be **higher** in role hierarchy than the managed members top role.
+- Remember that bots' role has to be **higher** in role hierarchy than the managed members top role.
-Meaning it can only manage roles **below** it's own role in hierarchy.
+Meaning it can only manage roles **below** its own role in hierarchy.

 Bot needs these permissions to operate: